-Hydric Soils
+Wetlands and Hydric Soils

-The northwestern portion of the property is mapped with hydric soils (Anclote sand) as shown on the USDA Soil Conservation Service Soils Survey map; an indicator that wetlands may be present on the property.
-A wetland delineation will be required prior to any land clearing activities, site plan design or building permit submittal.
-Per Section 62-3694(c)(2), residential land uses within wetlands shall be limited to not more than one (1) dwelling unit per five (5) acres unless strict application of this policy would render a legally established parcel as of September 9, 1988, which is less than five (5) acres, as unbuildable.
-Application of the one-unit-per-five-acres limitation shall limit impacts to wetlands for single family residential development on a cumulative basis, to not more than 1.8% of the total property acreage.
-Any permitted wetland impacts must meet the requirements of Section 62-3694(e) including avoidance of impacts, and will require mitigation in accordance with
+A portion of the subject parcel contains mapped hydric soils (Malabar sand, 0 to 2 percent slopes); an indicator that wetlands may be present on the property.
+Additionally, Mixed Wetland Hardwoods are mapped on the entire property.
+A wetland delineation will be required prior to any land clearing activities, site plan design, or building permit submittal.

+Per Section 62 3694(c)(1), residential land uses within wetlands shall be limited to not more than one (1) dwelling unit per five (5) acres unless strict application of this policy renders a legally established parcel as of September 9, 1988, which is less than five (5) acres, as unbuildable.
+This density may be applied as a maximum percentage limiting wetland impacts to not more than 1.8% of the total residential acreage as set forth in Section 62-3694(c)(6).
+Any permitted wetland impacts must meet the requirements of Section 62-3694(e) including avoidance of impacts and will require mitigation in accordance with Section 62-3696.

-Section 62-3696.
-The applicant is encouraged to contact NRM at (321) 633-2016 prior to any plan or permit submittal.
+The applicant is encouraged to contact NRM at 321 633-2016 prior to any plan or permit submittal.